Psykotikism/Mutant_Tanks/README.md

 - God Ability: The Mutant Tank will have god mode temporarily and will not take any damage at all until the effect ends.
 Maintain distance between you and the Mutant Tank.
 - Bullet Immunity: Forget your guns.
 Just spam your grenade launcher at it, slash it with an axe or crowbar, or burn it to death.
 - Explosive Immunity: Forget explosives and just focus on gunfire, melee weapons, and molotovs/gascans.
 - Fire Immunity: No more barbecued Tanks.
+Just keep shooting
 - Melee Immunity: No more Gordon Freeman players (immune to melee weapons including crowbar).
 - Nullify Hit: The Mutant Tank can mark players as useless, which means as long as that player is nullified, they will not do any damage.
-- Shield Ability: Wait for the Tank to throw propane tanks at you and then throw it back at the Tank.
+- Shield Ability: If set to be weak to explosives, wait for the Tank to throw propane tanks at you and then throw it back at the Tank.
 Then shoot the propane tank to deactivate the Tank's shield.
+If set to be weak to fire, wait for the Tank to throw gascans at you and then throw it back at the Tank.
+Then shoot the gascan to deactivate the Tank's shield.
+If set to be weak to bullets, just keep shooting the Tank.
+If set to be weak to melee hits, just keep slashing at the Tank.

 6. How can I change the amount of Tanks that spawn on each finale wave?